nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 Solution:
 * We plan to revamp the error messages pertaining to this issue to display as much information as possible to the user, in this case the remaining number of leaves.
+* In this case, it is to change the error message into this:<br>
+  `This leave period exceeds the number of leaves remaining for this employee`<br>
+  `Number of leaves remaining: 1`

 ### Unclear error message for invalid email address